Updated: Apr 19

 Understanding a customer’s pain point is very important… but what’s even more important is how you use that information.

-The point of understanding a paint point is empathy.
+The point of understanding a paint point is so you can empathize with the reader.
 When you empathize with your customer, you can market your services to inspire, motivate, and empower them.

 Use the power of pain points responsibly.
 Don’t be a dick.